 Trees.
-Prominent, long-lived, and valuable, they set the look for the landscape helping to determine both the style and function of the outside space.
-Most yards will have "heritage" trees such as oaks, maples, and birches which can be relied upon to provide the shade in summer we crave as well as the scale necessary to balance a building's soaring planes.
+Prominent, long-lived, and valuable, they set the look for the landscape.
+Helping to determine both the style and function of the outside space.
+Most yards will have "heritage" trees such as oaks, maples, and birches which can provide the shade in summer.
+They also provide scale necessary to balance a building's soaring planes.

 But, there’s another type of tree that’s equally important–the WOW tree.
-They have remarkable foliage or flowers or fruit or bark (sometimes all the above), and even when not doing their thing, always looks fantastic.
+They have remarkable foliage or flowers or fruit or bark (sometimes all the above).
+Even when not doing their thing, they always looks fantastic.
 A great landscape will have both types of trees.

 Here are a few suggestions to get you started on adding some leafy eye-candy to your space.
 (Check out this post for other plants that might work in your zone.
 Not sure of your zone?
 Map here.)

 Fragrant Himalayan Champaca

 How to describe the scent?
 Imagine a combo of freesia, plumeria, orange blossoms, and Southern magnolia.
 Or, “Joy” perfume?
 That’s this tree.
 Big and evergreen with a bonus of fragrance from spring to summer blooms.
 Reaches up to 30 ft. tall and wide.
 Zone: 10 -11